hobob123/script.bike.trainer/README.md

 Here are the instrctions for Raspbian:
-1) Sudo apt-get install kodi (Enter this in the terminal)
+1) sudo apt-get install kodi (Enter this in the terminal)
 2) pip2 install cec (Enter this in the terminal) (The script runs in python 2 so you have to use python 2)
 3) pip2 install easygui (Enter this in the terminal) (The script runs in python 2 so you have to use python 2)
 4) pip2 install RPi.GPIO (Enter this in the terminal)